Ramneek05/PropsEdge/README.md

 # 6. Open in browser
 # http://127.0.0.1:5000

-Get a free Odds API key at the-odds-api.com (500 req/month free).
-The app works without it using mock lines.
+> 💻 Prefer to run locally?
+Follow the steps above.
+The app works fully offline with mock sportsbook lines.
+> 🌐 Or just visit the live site at [propsedge.onrender.com](https://propsedge.onrender.com) — no setup needed.

 📁 Project Structure